SitecorePowerShell/Console/Documentation/Markdown/Add-Rendering.md

 ## Detailed Description

-Adds rendering to a chosen device for the presentation of an item.
+Adds a rendering to a chosen device for the presentation of an item.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions